pgrach/ElexonDataFetcher/RECONCILIATION.md

 Common issues and their solutions:

 1. **Missing Curtailment Data**: Often caused by API access issues or network interruptions.
-   - Solution: Use `reprocessDay.ts` to re-ingest data from source APIs.
+   - Solution: Use `unified_reconciliation.ts date YYYY-MM-DD` to re-ingest data from source APIs.

 2. **Missing Bitcoin Calculations**: May occur when curtailment data exists but calculation failed.
    - Solution: Fix with `verify_date_integrity.ts --auto-fix` which only regenerates the calculations.